Real-Dev-Squad/website-backend/README.md

 - You can import the file [API Schema](https://github.com/Real-Dev-Squad/website-backend/blob/develop/public/apiSchema.json) to [Postman](https://www.postman.com/) or [SwaggerHub](https://swagger.io/tools/swaggerhub/).
 - If any API changes have been made:
     - Write JS Doc on top of your routes using YAML based annotations in OPEN API 3.0 format.
-    - Run `npm run generate-api-schema` to generate the API schema.
+    - Run `yarn run generate-api-schema` to generate the API schema.
 A file `public/apiSchema.json` will be created/updated.

 Check out our video on how to setup the backend here: [Wiki link](https://github.com/Real-Dev-Squad/website-backend/wiki/Backend-setup-and-understanding-the-flow)